aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheSimpleReadWriteSplittingPlugin.md

 The plugin does not rely on cluster topology.
 It relies purely on the provided endpoints and their DNS resolution.

+## Plugin Availability
+The plugin is available since version 3.0.0.

 ## Loading the Simple Read/Write Splitting Plugin

 The Simple Read/Write Splitting Plugin is not loaded by default.
 To load the plugin, include it in the `wrapperPlugins` connection parameter.